 Researchers from the San Diego Medical Society announced newly published treatment options for Cannabinoid Hyperemesis Syndrome (CHS) in the Western Journal of Emergency Medicine.
-MPI staff and partners discussed the locally developed guidelines at a media event to draw attention to this little known syndrome.
+MPI staff and medical officials discussed the locally developed guidelines at a media event to draw attention to this little known syndrome.

 Chalfonte Queen, who has CHS, says for 17 years she suffered from an extremely painful stomach condition that would often land her in the ER.